 How to Make Hibiscus Tea

-STEEP.
-Add remaining ingredients (except sweetener).
-Let sit covered for 20 minutes.
+2. Add remaining ingredients (except sweetener).
+Let sit covered for 15-20 minutes.

-STRAIN AND SWEETEN.
-Strain and add sweetener.
-Taste to adjust.
-Pour into a glass and garnish with fresh mint and a slice of orange.
+3. Strain and add sweetener.
+Pour into a glass or mug.
+Garnish with fresh orange slices and mint.
+Enjoy!

 a mug of hot herbal tea